-Total net position for the Coconino County Community College District increased by \$1,532,374, or 4.2%, from fiscal year 2019 to fiscal year 2020.
-This increase was primarily a result of increased state appropriations (one-time funding) and greater private contracts.
+Total net position for the Coconino County Community College District increased by \$1,305,394, or 3.4%, from fiscal year 2020 to fiscal year 2021.
+This increase was primarily a result of federal stimulus monies to mitigate COVID-19 impacts, new funding from the Smart and Safe Arizona Fund appropriations, and increased state sales tax.

-Current assets increased by 9.2% with the largest increase in cash and investments.
-The increase in net position due to additional state appropriations created a net cash inflow that is being invested until the best use of these one-time funds can be determined.
-Capital assets decreased by 0.1% due to depreciation expense in excess of new capital additions.
-Deferred outflows of resources decreased by 33.2% overall from the previous year's balance.
-The decrease in the current year is due to the difference between the District's pension's expected and actual experience, as well as changes in assumptions, changes in proportion between contributions and proportionate share of contributions, and the District's contributions subsequent to the measurement date.
-By contrast, deferred outflows for the District's postemployment benefit plans (OPEB) increased, primarily as a result of differences between expected and actual experience and changes in assumptions.
+Current assets increased by 10.1% with the largest increase in government grants receivable due to expected reimbursements for COVID-19 related expenses and eligible loss revenues at year-end.
+Capital assets decreased by 4.9% due to depreciation expense in excess of new capital additions.
+Deferred outflows of resources increased by 33.8% overall from the previous year's balance.
+The increase in the current year is due to the difference between the District's pension's expected and actual experience, as well as changes the net difference between projected and actual earnings on investments, changes in proportion between contributions and proportionate share of contributions, and the District's contributions subsequent to the measurement date.
+The deferred outflows for the District's other postemployment benefit plans (OPEB) also increased, primarily as a result of differences between expected and actual experience, changes in assumptions, and District contributions subsequent to the measurement date.

-Other liabilities increased 3.4% due to increases in pre-paid fall tuition revenue and accrued compensation at year-end.
-Long-term liabilities also increased, by 4.0%, primarily due to increases in pension liability.
-Deferred inflows of resources decreased 38.5% mostly due to changes in assumptions and lower levels of projected and actual earnings on the pension plan investments.
-More detail on FY2020 assets, deferred outflows of resources, liabilities, and deferred inflows of resources can be found on the Statement of Net Position.
+Other liabilities decreased 9.4% primarily due to decreases in pre-paid summer and fall tuition revenue at year-end.
+Long-term liabilities increased, by 18.6%, a result of increases in pension liability due to valuation adjustments, as well as OPEB liability and compensated absences increases.
+Deferred inflows of resources decreased 78.8% mostly due to a reduction in pension deferred inflows.
+More detail on FY2021 assets, deferred outflows of resources, liabilities, and deferred inflows of resources can be found on the Statement of Net Position.